The ongoing situation is also responsible for re-triggering one of MiFID II’s much loved rules; the 10% drop reporting requirement.

 However, the current uncertainty and volatility is thrusting the complex practicalities of this requirement back into the limelight and is asking serious questions of advisers’ processes.

 What does this mean for advisers?

 COBS 16A.4.3 states that the discretionary manager should communicate any 10% falls to the client but in reality, the issue regarding roles and responsibilities is going to come down to the fine print in the terms of business between the adviser firm and the DIM.

 If there’s a direct agreement in place between the DIM and the client, that’s not really much of an issue as the DIM will have the client contact details and communicate any 10% falls.
 It’s pretty clear-cut that advisers with discretionary permissions will need to notify their clients too.
 However, the lines are blurred where an adviser uses a DIM model portfolio.

 The ‘agent as client’ agreement is most likely to be used in this arrangement where the DIM effectively treats the adviser as the client.
-The DIM doesn’t know who the adviser’s clients are so no client contact details and, in this instance, the responsibility to communicate the drop would fall on the adviser’s shoulders.
-A lot of advisers will be reliant on their platform to help them in this situation but there is no regulatory requirement for platforms to do anything.
+The DIM doesn’t know who the adviser’s clients are so has no client contact details and, in this instance, the responsibility to communicate the drop would fall on the adviser’s shoulders.
+A lot of advisers will be reliant on their platform to help them in this situation but there's no regulatory requirement for platforms to do anything.

 Most platforms do have some form of mechanism in place for reporting but unless there’s a robust process in place to monitor and communicate 10% falls, this is going to be creating some significant headaches for some advisers.
 Even identifying a 10% drop at portfolio level isn't an easy task particularly where clients’ assets are split over multiple platforms.
 Manual calculations may well be required which makes this a thorny issue and offers more questions than answers.